07 Jun Natural Collagen & Collagen Peptides: What Are They and How Do They Work?

 There are several types of collagen that exist naturally within the body, each one given a specific job.
 However, most of the collagen that can be found in the human body is type 1.
 There are over 30 types of collagen that exist thus far; however, only five make the cut as being the most common.
-Type I is in charge of skin, tendons, organs, bones, and vasculature; type II is in charge of cartilage; type III is commonly found working alongside type I and is in charge of reticulate; type IV forms basal lamina and type V works on cell surfaces, hair, and the placenta when pregnant.
+Type I is in charge of skin, tendons, organs, bones, and vasculature; II is in charge of cartilage; III commonly works alongside type I and is in charge of reticulate; IV forms basal lamina and type V works on cell surfaces, hair, and the placenta when pregnant.
 But what do each of these types do for the body?

 Functions of the 5 Main Collagen Types

 Type I collagen is the most abundant in the human body making up roughly 90% of the overall collagen content.
-It forms fibers known as eosinophilic fibers which are also known as collagen fibers.
+It forms fibers known as eosinophilic.
+These fibers are collagen fibers.
 Type I collagen is present in things like scar tissue, tendons, ligaments, organic parts of bone, dentin, and the dermis of the skin.

-Type II collagen makes up roughly 50% of the protein in cartilage and between 85% and 90% of collagen for articular cartilage.
-It is the foundation for both articular cartilage, which is the smooth white tissue that cover the ends of bones where they form the joint, and hyaline cartilage, which is the cartilage that is glass-like translucent and found in your nose, ribs, trachea and larynx.
+The second type of collagen makes up roughly 50% of the protein in cartilage and between 85% and 90% of collagen for articular cartilage.
+It is the foundation for both articular cartilage, which is the smooth white tissue that cover the ends of bones where they form the joint, and hyaline cartilage, which is the cartilage that is glass-like translucent and is in your nose, ribs, trachea and larynx.

-Fun fact, type III collagen is a homotrimer, this means that it is a protein that is made up of three identical chains scientifically referred to as collagen type III, alpha 1 chain.
+Fun fact, type III is a homotrimer, this means that it is a protein that is made up of three identical chains.
+These are collagen type III, alpha 1 chains.
 This particular type of collagen consists of fibrillar collagens that has proteins which are long, inflexible, and triple-helical domain.
-Type III collagen can commonly be found as a structural component of organs, but it also regulates the diameter of both type I and type II collagen fibrils.
+This type of collagen are a structural component of organs, but it also regulates the diameter of both type I and type II collagen fibrils.

 When searching for type IV collagen, you can commonly find it in the basal lamina.
-This is a layer of extracellular matrix secreted by the epithelial cells, which is where the epithelium, or the outer later of thin tissue, is situated.
+This is a layer of extracellular matrix which commonly secretes from the epithelial cells.
+This is where the epithelium, or the outer later of thin tissue, is at.

-Type V collagen is a fibrillar collagen, usually an autoimmunity against this type of collagen is associated with lung transplant failure.
-Type V collagen can be found within the dermal and epidermal junction.
-It can also be found in the placenta during pregnancy.
+Type V collagen is a fibrillar collagen, usually an autoimmunity against this type of collagen happens with lung transplant failure.
+This variation of collagen is within the dermal and epidermal junction.
+It can also be in the placenta during pregnancy.

 How Collagen Forms

-The basis of how collagen forms is pretty much the same for each type.
+The basis of how it forms is pretty much the same for each type.
 There are two main components, the inside and outside of the cell.
-Within these components, certain steps are taken by the body to form the collagen proteins.
+Within these components, the body takes certain steps to form these proteins.